donalotiarnaigh/weather-app/docs/p1_wbs.md

 ## Estimated Time:
 - **Total**: 30-40 hours
-- Environment Configuration: 4-5 hours
+- Environment Configuration: 4-5 hours ✓
 - Code Structure Modernization: 10-12 hours
 - Security Improvements: 6-8 hours
 - Dependency Updates: 3-4 hours
-- Development Environment: 4-6 hours
+- Development Environment: 4-6 hours (Partially Completed: ~2 hours)
 - Testing and Documentation: 3-5 hours

 ## Success Criteria
-- All sensitive information is stored in environment variables
+- All sensitive information is stored in environment variables ✓
 - Code is organized in a modular, maintainable structure
 - Security best practices are implemented
 - All dependencies are up-to-date with no vulnerabilities
-- Development environment supports efficient workflow
+- Development environment supports efficient workflow (Partially Completed) ✓
 - Application functions correctly with all improvements